vdaas/vald/docs/api/status.md

 ## RESOURCE_EXHAUSTED

-`RESOURCE_EXHAUSTED` means the gRPC message size is more extensive than the limit (default is 4MB).
+`RESOURCE_EXHAUSTED` means the gRPC message size is more extensive than the limit (default is 4 MB).

 Services that return status are all services.
 The most case in the Vald is that the query vector is too large.